There are many new opportunities to protect the Huron River and clean water.

 You can watch/listen to past workshops here.
 Topics include wetland stewardship, wetland management for reptiles and amphibians, and, our favorite topics, tools for local government wetland protection.

 Represent your community on HRWC’s board

 Calling all Change Makers from Wayne County, Barton Hills, Belleville, Brighton, Rockwood, Walled Lake, Wixom, Wolverine Lake, or Genoa, Van Buren, or White Lake townships.
 You can represent your community on HRWC’s Board of Directors and help advance our mission!

-The “Council” part of HRWC is made up of local governments that have land within the watershed and that are members of HRWC.
-A representative appointed by the local government attends quarterly board meetings, annual meetings, and otherwise act as a liason between their municipality and HRWC.
+The “Council” part of HRWC is made up of local governments that have land within the watershed and are members of HRWC.
+A representative appointed by the local government attends quarterly board meetings, annual meetings, and otherwise act as a liaison between their municipality and HRWC.

 HRWC provides water resource information and research services to member governments.
 We can help with water quality issues, land use, groundwater, hydrology, lake management, wetland protection, stormwater management and other related topics.
 HRWC staff also review and comment on activities likely to affect water resources and advise member governments on lake and river management.